 READ MORE: 51 Questions To Ask Your Venue Before You Book

-One of the key wedding trends for 2018 is greenery and minimalist, botanical designs, and this wedding venue suits that theme perfectly!
+One of our favourite décor trends is greenery and minimalist, botanical designs, and this wedding venue suits that theme perfectly!

 READ MORE: Wedding Venues in Gloucestershire